816.718.2260

 The Message Platform will be an important document in your planning.
 Every time you do any kind of communication—emails, texts, social media posts, media releases, speeches, meetings—ask yourself if it is an opportunity, however briefly, to send one of the messages you developed.
 For example, if you send an employee newsletter or weekly email, do a series of messages using the same message but highlighting a different proof.
 You could end or begin a weekly email to employees, a Policy Council or Governing Board with something like this:

-The ABC Head Start program is celebrating 60 years of service in XX Community(ies) or County (ies).
+“The ABC Head Start program is celebrating 60 years of service in XX Community(ies) or County(ies).
 That’s a long time!
 We began before most of you were born.
 What does it take to last so long?
-One thing is a proven model of comprehensive services that serve the whole child and the whole family.
+One thing is a proven model of comprehensive services serving the whole child and the whole family.
 We know we are so much more than a typical child care program.
-We are a comprehensive child development program that includes early education, health, family engagement and social services.
+We are a comprehensive child development program including early education, health, family engagement and social services.
 We hope you feel pride in being part of this legacy.
-You are what will help us carry this legacy on another 60 years!
+You are who will help us carry this legacy on another 60 years!”

 Then in a subsequent one you could still focus on how Head Start is a durable national model but this time emphasizing how Head Start is the national laboratory, how area child care centers, family child care and state preK programs are using Head Start lessons.
 Notice how this example takes directly from the message platform and over time drives the message home while emphasizes different things.
 That shows how the message and the related proofs can be valuable, and why it is important to think about that in advance.
 Remember that it does not have to be perfect.
 It is a document that can be added to and refined over time.
+For more message ideas or message content, visit the Head Start Awareness Digital Tool Kit

 Step 4: Identify key target audiences